Information on Thai taxes: general taxation on income, how it's calculated, when to pay tax, what exemptions there are and more...

 - Court order appointing estate administrator, if applicable

 The tax calendar for Thailand begins 1 January and ends 31 December.
-All taxpayers must file their taxes no later than 31 March for the previous tax year; for example, to file taxes from 2006, the deadline was March 31 2007.
+All taxpayers must file their taxes no later than 31 March for the previous tax year; for example, to file taxes from 2014, the deadline is March 31 2015.
 Payment must be made in full on or before the 31 March deadline.
 There is no payment plan at this time.

 If income is derived from property on hire, liberal professions, contract work or business and income was received during the first six months of the year, the taxpayer must file a half-yearly return (Form PIT 94).
 The deadline for filing and payment is 30 September of that taxable year.
 Any half-yearly tax paid will be credited against tax liability on 31 December.